 The XS895 also gives you the option of using your arms, much like an elliptical.

 This stepper comes with a 23 lb flywheel that can provide a smooth, yet intense, full body workout.
 It also comes with 20 levels of resistance, giving you a lot of control over how difficult your workouts are.

-Its commercial grade steel frame comes with a weight limit of 400 lb, allowing folks of all sizes to use it.
+And its commercial grade steel frame comes with a weight limit of 400 lb, allowing folks of all sizes to use it.

 Additional features include a 7.5″ backlit display, multi-grip handles, bluetooth, and telemetry heart rate monitoring compatibility.

 And this being Spirit, the XS895 is backed by an amazing warranty: lifetime frame, 10 year parts, 1 year labor.

 Overall, even though this machine is technically a HIIT Trainer, it can still function as a great home step machine (just with the option of using your arms too).
 See full review.